Activity 4: What Would Uu Do?

-Going in a circle or by asking for volunteers, invite each child to name something specific that he/she would do.
-Examples might be helping the new child find his/her locker, inviting the new child to play at recess, inviting the new child to after-school or weekend sports activities, telling the child about a favorite ice cream shop in your community, or helping the new child in the school cafeteria and asking him/her to sit with you and your friends.
-Write each child's contribution on the newsprint, with his/her name.
+Going in a circle or by asking for volunteers, invite each child to name something specific that they would do.
+Examples might be helping the new child find their locker, inviting the new child to play at recess, inviting the new child to after-school or weekend sports activities, telling the child about a favorite ice cream shop in your community, or helping the new child in the school cafeteria and asking them to sit with you and your friends.
+Write each child's contribution on the newsprint, with their name.

 When they run out of ideas, ask the children what they could do together, as a group, to help make the new child feel welcome in the classroom.
 You may need to help them suggest things like drawing a big welcome sign, making nametags for everyone, playing getting-to-know-you games or whole class games to include the new child at recess.

 Reflect back on your list and ask them how they were acting and thinking as a bundle of sticks.

 Now tell them they will consider another situation.
 Say:

 Even though we teachers try to stop all bullying at school, sometimes it happens when we aren't looking.
 Let's pretend again that I am your classroom teacher at school.
 Let's pretend there is a small group of children that are making fun of one child who has recently moved here from another country and is just learning to speak English.
 These children keep surrounding the child at recess, and in the hall, and in the cafeteria, and pretending to talk like the new child.

 Pause for a moment.
 Children may be relating this story to real events in their lives.
 Now say:

 First let's think about how the child feels who is new.
 What would they wish to do about this problem?
 What might be hard for the child to do about it, on their own?

 Take a few responses.
 A child may suggest "fighting."
 You may say that the new child might indeed feel like fighting, and might feel even more like it with some friends to help, but violence would not solve the problem.